 The truth is, you, as a small business owner have a several big advantages you can use to make your business outrageously successful.
-Yes it means a bit of thought, imagination and good old-fashioned hard work, but it's no difficult and it surprisingly formulaic.
+Yes it means a bit of thought, imagination and good old-fashioned hard work, but it's not difficult and is surprisingly formulaic.